hafemi/nextjs-maze-generator/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app), and my first ever project that I will be working on to learn Web Development.
+This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app), and my first HTML/CSS project that I will be working on to learn Web Development.